Dr Tom Moore, BA, MA, PhD, PGCERT, FSA

-Historiography and presentation of European Iron Age research
+Historiography and European Iron Age research and agendas

-Arthur Anderson Traditions and Transitions: Later and Roman Iron Age Communities in the North-East of England. (now adjunct lecturer University of New England)
+Arthur Anderson Traditions and Transitions: Later and Roman Iron Age Communities in the North-East of England. (now adjunct lecturer University of New England, USA)

 Paul Murtagh Materiality, community and identity: The Iron Age of west central Scotland. (now CAVLP Heritage Project Officer, Northlight Heritage)

-Elizabeth Foulds (nee Schech) 'Iron Age glass beads from Britain: a social approach' (now Finds Specialist, Northern Archaeological Associates)
+Elizabeth Foulds 'Iron Age glass beads from Britain: a social approach' (now Finds Specialist, Northern Archaeological Associates)

 Indicators of Esteem